joquijada/windows-node-js-node-gyp/README.md

 Below sections cover the issues encountered and files modified for each, in the order encountered.
 In the code I've added comments with the tag `CUSTOM:`, to identify code that I touched.

-**In addition I made things flag driven, so that you can easily/auto-magically toggle on/off the fixes made.
+**In addition, if you d decide to install the files I made things flag driven, so that you can easily/auto-magically toggle on/off the fixes made.
 To toggle on, set following `npm` environment flag:**

 `npm config set custom_logic true`